 In this case, the original Mother’s Day (1980) was one of the earliest films to come from the people behind later low-budget production company Troma, subsequently notorious for films such as The Toxic Avenger (1984) and Class of Nuke ‘Em High (1986), among numerous others.
 It was named Mother’s Day to capitalise on the fad for holiday themed slasher films that came out after the success of Halloween (1978) and Friday the 13th (1980).
 In truth though, Mother’s Day was not so much a slasher film as one of the backwoods horrors that became all the vogue after Deliverance (1972), The Last House on the Left (1972) and The Texas Chain Saw Massacre (1974).

 The remake of Mother’s Day comes from Darren Lynn Bousman.
 Bousman came to attention with his debut film Saw II (2005), followed by the two subsequent sequels in the series, Saw III (2006) and Saw IV (2007).
 It was Saw III in particular that moved the focus of the series onto the presentation of scenes of extreme torture and dismemberment – what came to be known as Torture Porn.
 Bousman subsequently went onto make other films such as Repo: The Genetic Opera (2008), 11-11-11 (2011), The Barrens (2012), The Devil’s Carnival (2012), Alleluia!
-The Devil’s Carnival (2015), Abattoir (2016), St Agatha (2018) and Death of Me (2020) and Spiral: From the Book of Saw (2021), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).
+The Devil’s Carnival (2015), Abattoir (2016), St Agatha (2018), Death of Me (2020) and Spiral: From the Book of Saw (2021), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).